 A Vision for Landscape Resilience

-We are currently working with a team of regional science advisors to develop a vision for landscape resilience across the streams, hills, baylands, and urban areas of Silicon Valley.
+We worked with a team of regional science advisors to develop a vision for landscape resilience across the streams, hills, baylands, and urban areas of Silicon Valley.
 To do this, we are applying our Landscape Resilience Framework to identify landscape elements that would contribute to resilience in the region.
 Ultimately, we hope this vision will provide a shared foundation, aligned with other regional planning efforts, to catalyze discussions among scientists, planners, managers, designers, and others about specific actions that could improve landscape resilience.

 Re-Oaking Silicon Valley